 - In GURPS, the nunchaku has a number of attractive benefits: it's lightweight, cheap, deals decent damage, and is somewhat difficult to Parry/Block.
 However, they are difficult to master (the Flail Skill is Hard), and can't be used to defend immediately following an attack (unless a Defensive Attack is made).

-- In Final Fantasy, the Black Belt can use five weapons (in descending power level): his fists, iron nunchucks, iron staff, wooden nunchucks, and wooden staff.
+- In Final Fantasy I, the Monk can use five weapons (in descending power level): his fists, iron nunchucks, iron staff, wooden nunchucks, and wooden staff.
 The Ninja can also use the nunchucks, but by the time you get a ninja, he'll have vastly superior weapons anyway.

 - Selphie in Final Fantasy VIII uses nunchucks with ridiculously long handles.
 Her upgraded ones feature mace heads.